rungmc/calculator/README.md

 ## Features

 - Contains all the bells and whistles you'd expect out of a simple, 40 year old pocket calculator.
-- Ugly but functional code reflects our chosen 80s aesthetic.
+- Ugly-but-functional code reflects the chosen 80s aesthetic.
 - Elegantly handles large display values using a mix of truncation and scientific notation.
-- A *degree* of error mitigation.
-The calculator won't allow consecutive operations to run without number input, for example.
-Still JS floats gon' float and there are sure to be things I didn't think of.
+- Greatly limits the amount of weirdness that can be attempted in a futile attempt to mitigate user and/or operational error.
+For example, the calc won't allow consecutive operations to run without number input.
+Still, there are sure to be strange combinations of inputs I didn't think of and, failing even that, JS floats gon' float and introduce mildly infuriating tiny math errors.

 ## Tech Used

+- **Bog standard HTML** - soooooo fancy!
 - **CSS Grid** for button layout.
 Grid-template-area in particular made visualizing the project at the early stages and placing button elements a breeze.
-- **CSS @media Query** with a variable viewport width to adapt layout scaling dynamically.
+- **CSS @media Query** with a variable viewport width and font size to adapt layout scaling dynamically.
 - **JS Event Listeners** to apply button animation and make the damn thing work.

 ## To-Do